 This package includes a small fire starter; unnecessary, but a nice touch nonetheless.
 Our only real complaint was that the webbing on the straps can cause blisters, so you might want to wear some gloves or replace them with something more comfortable.

-In short, we think that this is the best pocket chainsaw of 2020.
+In short, we think that this is the best pocket chainsaw of this year.

 2. Skyocean Pocket Chainsaw with Paracord Handle

 Rather than using straps that can’t serve any other purpose, the Skyocean Pocket Chainsaw utilizes paracord handles instead.
 This makes them infinitely more useful.
 If you get in a bind, you can unravel the paracord and use it for all sorts of things.

 This chain is made from industrial-grade heat-treated steel so it will hold up to repeated abuse.
 It’s so small that you can take it anywhere with you; just four inches when folded.
 And since it weighs less than half a pound, you’re unlikely to notice the extra weight in your bag.